Brianne Kenny thinks a golf course is for the birds. And ducks, reptiles, native vegetation and wildflowers. Even the odd coatimundi, too.

 “Studies are showing that golf courses can actually support a greater diversity and greater number of bird species than other types of green spaces (like parks or cemeteries), especially related to cities,” said Kenny, who earned a master’s degree in biology from Miami University in Oxford, Ohio.
 “Even the water bodies on courses are important.
 At Powder Horn (in Wyoming), a creek running through the course ended up having one third of the state’s bird species visiting because having a riparian area is very important to attract birds.
 I led three bird-watching walks there for both members and local residents.
 They had no idea how many birds were on the property, and that the course was such a good habitat.”

-Kenny is currently coordinating with bird watching groups to get them on Phoenix and Scottsdale-area golf courses during a Christmas Bird Count event in December and January through the National Audubon Society.
+Kenny recently coordinated with bird watching groups to get them on Phoenix and Scottsdale-area golf courses during a Christmas Bird Count event in December and January through the National Audubon Society.

 “While I was at Troon Country Club, we spotted more birds there than at Pinnacle Peak, a nearby local park,” she said.
 “The event will help gather more accurate information on golf courses so that even more people can understand that they are good for the environment.”